 Ann Millar founded the Biographical Dictionary project in the 1990s.
 An officer of the Australian Senate and a leading parliamentary researcher and writer, she was sole editor of the first two volumes, and has also written on the role of women in the Australian Parliament.
 Ann Millar retired from the Department of the Senate in 2008.

 Geoffrey Browne has worked with the Senate Biographical Dictionary Unit since 2006, and became editor in 2008.
 He has been involved in biographical research and writing since 1979, including a long association with the Australian Dictionary of Biography.

-The Biographical Dictionary of the Australian Senate, Volumes 1 and 2, are published by Melbourne University Publishing in association with the Department of the Senate.
+Both versions were published by Melbourne University Publishing in association with the Department of the Senate.